 Python Date & Time

-A Python program can handle date & time in several ways.
+A Python program can handle date and time in several ways.
 Converting between date formats is a common chore for computers.
 Python's time and calendar modules help track dates and times.

 What is Tick?